Jump to the next navigation bar : Jump to the page contents

 The work and activities of the Committee of Ministers include:

 The Parliamentary Assembly is the parliamentary organ of the Council of Europe.
 The Assembly representing the political forces in its member states consists of a number of individual representatives from each member State, with a President elected each year from among them for a maximum period of three sessions.
-The current President is Peter Schieder, an Austrian Socialist (SOC) member of Austrian parliament.
-He was elected in January 2002.
+The current President is René van der Linden (Netherlands, EPP/CD) a Member of the Dutch parliament.
+He was elected in January 2005.

 The sessions of the Parliamentary Assembly are divided into four part-sessions, each lasting for about a week at the end of January, April, June and September.